• Home

 Neobanks are a specific category of fintech companies that are committed to lowering the overall banking services’ cost.
 While they may offer fewer service categories compared to their larger banking counterparts, their unwavering commitment lies in elevating the quality of these services.

-According to Statista, the number of individuals holding at least one account with a neobank is projected to surge, reaching a pinnacle of 39.1 million by 2025.
+According to Statista, the number of individuals holding at least one account with a neobank is projected to surge, reaching a pinnacle of 39.1 million in 2025.
 It is a substantial leap from the 20 million recorded in 2021.
-This growth indicates the increasing importance of online banking access, especially when remote work has become a crucial aspect of many businesses.
+This growth indicates the increasing importance of online banking access, especially when remote work has become a critical aspect of many businesses.

 Features like instant transfers, swift registration, and the provision of IBAN (International Bank Account Number) and ACH (Automated Clearing House) accounts underscore the substantial advantages offered by neobanks.
 These features facilitate seamless and fully online banking experiences.